On July 23rd, join Hazelfern, big table farm, Hundred Suns, and Corollary Wines for a night of finger lickin’ good vibes and ice cold Chardonnay.

 Learn more about Hundred Suns on Instagram or on their website.

-Learn more about Walter Scott on Instagram or on their website.
+Learn more about Corollary Wines on Instagram or on their website.

 FEATURED CHEFS

-Every meal at Humble Spirit showcases purposefully sourced ingredients, with a particular focus on local provisions, regenerative farming, and small-batch craft.
+Every meal at Grounded Table showcases purposefully sourced ingredients, with a particular focus on local provisions, regenerative farming, and small-batch craft.
 Loving intention will always be at the heart of their dining experience, as they strive to highlight the work of the exceptional farmers, ranchers, fishers, winemakers, and artisans around us.

 CHEF SARAH SCHAFER